2012 Audi R8 Performance

 If you’re looking for a combination of sports-car fun and everyday drivability, reviewers say you’ll be pleased with the Audi R8.
 Performance comes in three flavors for 2012, as R8 shoppers can choose between a 430-horsepower V8, a 525-horsepower V10 or the new R8 GT, which features a 560-horsepower V10 as well as a sportier suspension.
 Only 90 R8 GTs will be imported into the U.S. for 2012.

 - "The exhaust is a little meaner, but the benefits of the additional camber went unnoticed.
-Extra power is certainly present, but cool temperatures, some slick roads, and all-season tires meant we experienced a loss of traction long before the full 560 hp could be unleashed." -- Automobile Magazine (on the R8 GT)
+Extra power is certainly present, but cool temperatures, some slick roads, and all-season tires meant we experienced a loss of traction long before the full 560 hp could be unleashed." -- Automobile Magazine (R8 GT)

 - “The R8 is little noisier overall than some big-power sports sedans, so there's seldom a need to raise voices or turn up the stereo.
 You wouldn't want to turn up the radio anyway, as both the V8 and V10 are a glorious mix of Formula 1 and NASCAR.” -- Consumer Guide